silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/04_inheritance.md

 ### Pseudo-unions fields are de-duped

-To keep things tidy, the pseudo unions in the `__extends` field remove any fields that are already in the parent.
+To keep things tidy, the pseudo unions in the `_extend` field remove any fields that are already in the parent.

 ```graphql